ApacheThunder/nds-miniboot/README.md

 papers over various device-specific quirks, allowing running 100% clean homebrew launchers on a variety of such devices.

+# changes from original version

+This version of nds-miniboot is modified to be used as a rom replacement for DSTT and their clones.
+Requires a ntrboot compatilbe DSTT or DSTT clone.
+This repo is not yet modified to build nds file that is directly compatiblee with the layout of the flash dump for DSTT.
+You will need to do this your self for now.

 ## Usage

 ### Installation